cznewt/architect-api/README.rst

     password: {{ user-password }}

 Following figure shows how SaltStack integrates with Architect Inventory and Manager.
-Please note that you can use Inventory intergration independetly of the Manager intergration.
+Please note that you can use Inventory integration independently of the Manager integration.

 .. figure:: ./doc/source/static/scheme/manager_salt.png
     :align: center